 10. Garlic powder | onion powder | chili powder

-Keeping a decent amount of your favorite spices in powder form can also help reduce your grocery bill.
+Keeping a decent supply of your favorite spices in powder form can also help reduce your grocery bill.
 For example, garlic powder, onion powder, and chili powder all keep well if stored properly, and they make the best alternative when you’ve run out of fresh spices or don’t have the time to mince fresh garlic and chop onions.

 11. Canned tuna

-Canned tuna is a cheap source of protein and is perfect for replacing meat in some of your meals.
-It is fantastic as filling and can be turned into a delicious side dish, salad, or main meal.
+Canned tuna is a cheap source of protein and is perfect for replacing other meat in some of your meals.
+It is fantastic as a filling and can be turned into a delicious side dish, salad, or main meal.

 12. Frozen vegetables

 Frozen vegetables are also some of the best pantry staples.
-Unlike fresh veggies that go bad after a few days, frozen ones keep well in the fridge; all you have to do is take them out and use them.
+Unlike fresh veggies that go bad after a few days, frozen ones keep well in the freezer; all you have to do is take them out and use them.
 You can readily use frozen veggies in many recipes, including soups and stews, casseroles, stir-fries, etc.

 13. Baking soda and baking powder

 It’s also good to keep baking supplies on hand when making baked goods from scratch.
-Baking soda and baking powder are cheap, and store brands work just as well as name brands.
+I also use baking soda for cleaning!

 14. Oils